 WERTHEIM: There you go.

 INSKEEP: Jon Wertheim with Sports Illustrated.
 Thanks very much.

 WERTHEIM: Oh, anytime.
 Thanks.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.